-If a student is absent for any reason in excess of 20% of the class hours, they are in violation of the Brunswick Community College Attendance Policy.
-Unless the student officially withdraws from the course, the instructor and/or student services administrator, in consultation with the instructor, may instigate an administrative withdrawal and inform the Office of Records and Enrollment Management of the student's last date of attendance.
+If a student is absent for any reason in excess of 20% of the class hours, they do not meet the college's Attendance Policy requirements.
+Unless the student officially withdraws from the course, the instructor and/or student services administrator, in consultation with the instructor, may submit an administrative withdrawal to the Office of Records and Enrollment Management to officially withdraw the student from the course.

-If the student presents written documentation of extenuating circumstances that make it impossible for the student to continue in the course, a grade of W may be awarded upon agreement of the instructor and the Vice President of Student Affairs.
+If the student presents written documentation of extenuating circumstances that make it impossible for the student to continue in the course, a grade of "W" may be awarded upon agreement of the instructor and the Vice President of Student Affairs.
 Extenuating circumstances is defined to be a condition that became existent after the official withdrawal date, which forces the student to withdraw from class(es) for reasons beyond their control.
 Documentation, including dates and the exact condition(s), must be provided to the Vice President of Student Affairs.
 In approved cases, a grade of "W" will appear on the student's academic record with no effect to GPA.
 Unsatisfactory academic performance does not meet the requirement of an extenuating circumstance.

-Withdrawals can affect a student's satisfactory academic progress for continued financial aid eligibility and can result in the student needing to repay financial aid monies already received.
+Withdrawals can affect a student's satisfactory academic progress for continued financial aid eligibility and can result in the student needing to repay financial aid that they have already received.
 Students who withdraw from class(es) prior to completing at least 60% of the enrollment term will have their financial aid eligibility recalculated based on the percent of the term completed.

-Notice: Financial aid students who stop attending courses prior to the 60% point of the semester may owe a portion of the aid received back to the College.
+Notice: Financial aid students who stop attending courses prior to the 60% point of the semester may owe a portion of the aid they received back to the College.
 Contact the Financial Aid Office to determine the financial obligation.